The fluke style anchor more know us Danforth & Fortress style

 BM.Danforth Holding power is about 14.3 times its own weight.The

-stock in this position prevents the boat anchor being fouled on its own
+stock in this position prevents the boat anchor being fouled on

-or the CLW
+called the 'lightweight' or the CLW

 ous 'lightweight' anchors, but often when that tern Danforth.